What is a Gaming Surveillance Officer or Gaming Investigator?

 - Microsoft Paint

-What work experience do I need to become a Gaming Surveillance Officer or Gaming Investigator?
+What education or degrees do I need to become a Gaming Surveillance Officer or Gaming Investigator?

 Below are examples of industries where Gaming Surveillance Officers and Gaming Investigators work: